Medicaid Planning Course

 To help advisors learn complaint Medicaid planning so their clients can have a choice about what happens to their money prior to entering a nursing home facility.
 They can choose to do nothing, in which case nearly all of their money will be given to the nursing home for their care, or they can chose to work with an advisor who can help them preserve their assets for their family.

 Who is a candidate to take the Medicaid Planning Course?
 Anyone wants to give the “best” and most compliant financial planning and/or estate planning advice to clients age 60 and older.
-There a tens of thousands of different types of advisors out there (CFPs, CLUs, attorneys, CPAs, etc) that are touting that they can give proper financial or estate planning advice to seniors and yet they literally no nothing about Medicaid planning.
+There are tens of thousands of different types of advisors out there (CFPs, CLUs, attorneys, CPAs, etc) that are touting that they can give proper financial or estate planning advice to seniors and yet they literally no nothing about Medicaid planning.
 This makes it impossible for such advisor to give the best advice to their clients.

 By taking the Medicaid Planning Course you will be armed with the knowledge you need to provide proper Medicaid planning to your clients under the main law that drives such advice which is the 2005 DRA.